Rolwaling and Lapche valley

 3. Sailung

 Sailung Hills is one of the best places to visit in the Dolakha district.
 This mind-blowing place attracts every traveler who pays a visit there.
-This hill is located at a height of 3146 meters from sea level and it is 118 kilometers away from Kathmandu.
+This hill is located at a height of 3146 meters above sea level, and it is 118 kilometers away from Kathmandu.
 A perfect vacation spot for a day hike and picnic.
 On the backdrop of these hundreds of hills lies a panoramic view of the Himalayas.
 There is a popular Nepali song called “Mathi Mathi Sailungi Ma.”

 4. Jiri